 Admission requirements for Master Urban Governance

-You are eligible for admission to the programme if you have obtained a relevant Bachelor’s or undergraduate degree (comparable to the Dutch academic level according to the standards of the Dutch Organisation for International Cooperation in Higher Education (Nuffic)) from a research university in the following fields of studies:
+You are eligible for admission to the master’s programme Public Administration if you have obtained a relevant Bachelor’s or undergraduate degree* from a research university that includes at least 7.5 EC in social science research methods and techniques, in the following fields of studies:

 A good command of English is essential.
 Therefore you will have to submit proof of English proficiency in your application.

-- You hold a bachelor diploma from a university in the Netherlands; or
+- You have obtained a bachelor diploma from a university in the Netherlands; or

-- You hold a pre-university education (VWO) diploma and English was one of the subjects included in the assessment conferring that diploma and graded a 7.0 or higher; or
+- You have obtained a pre-university education (VWO) diploma and English was one of the subjects included in the assessment conferring that diploma and graded a 7.0 or higher; or

 - You have obtained your diploma of higher education in English (the entire programme) in one of the following countries: Australia, Canada, Ireland, New Zealand, United Kingdom or the United States of America.

 - We usually deem the level of English Bachelor programmes at West European or Scandinavian universities sufficient for exemption as well.